msieb1/msieb.io/index.md

 ## Maximilian Sieb
 Hello!
-I am Max, and you can find me at Covariant, where I am working on computer vision and reinforcement & imitation learning for robot manipulation.
+I am Max, and I am currently working on computer vision and reinforcement & imitation learning for robot manipulation at a cozy startup called *Covariant*.
 I recently graduated from the MSR program at the Robotics Institute at Carnegie Mellon University, where I was glad to have been co-advised by Prof. Katerina Fragkiadaki & Prof. Oliver Kroemer.